-This project is framed in Distributed Artificial Intelligence scope, and has the main purpose of developing and agent-based architecture that fulfills the proposed simulation problem.
-Regarding this project context, the notion of agent is defined as a single real life's vehicle, with collective and/or individual communicative and interaction properties for the problem solving fulfillment.
-All the objects are intended to perceive information from its associated simulated environment, being an inherent property of the developed architecture [Woo95], providing an real world representation [Woo02].
+This project is framed in Multi-Agent System (MAS) scope, and has the main purpose of developing and agent-based architecture that fulfills the proposed simulation problem.
+Regarding this project context, the notion of agent is defined as a single real vehicle, with collective and/or individual communicative and interaction properties for the problem solving fulfillment.
+All the objects are intended to perceive information from its associated simulated environment, being an inherent property of the developed architecture [Woo95], providing a real world representation [Woo02].

-The simulation property as temporal component should be implemented regarding the modeled multi-agent system, being modeling, like strategies and behavior definition, a sub-domain of simulation.
+The simulation property as temporal component should be implemented regarding the modeling of multi-agent system like strategies and behavior definition, being modeling a sub-domain of simulation.
 This project should also replicate the time conditions using the usual time step approach, creating a continuous simulation instead of discrete, like is using in, e.g. state machines.